 The more closely you look at your own audience and their behaviour, the more tailored your testing plan can be to your account.
 However, it might also help to consider some of the more general research that’s out there to see if anything seems relevant to you, or helps guide you if you feel totally lost!

-– Try posting outside of work hours (like in the early morning or in the evenings) or when people are taking their lunch break- Test weekends v. weekdays to see when your audience are most active, and keep your more important posts (e.g. announcements or promoitions) to those peak engagement times- Hubspot released an infographic in 2016 that found the best time to post on Instagram was any time from Monday-Thursday except between 3-4pm, have you learned that’s the same for you?
+– Try posting outside of work hours (like in the early morning or in the evenings) or when people are taking their lunch break- Test weekends v. weekdays to see when your audience are most active, and keep your more important posts (e.g. announcements or promotions) to those peak engagement times- Hubspot released an infographic in 2016 that found the best time to post on Instagram was any time from Monday-Thursday except between 3-4pm.

 4. Start Planning and Scheduling

 Now comes the fun part!
-Use our visual planning App Plann to visually design your month’s worth of content.
-Drag and drop your images, write your captions, sort your hashtags and schedule your posts so you can sit back and relax later.
+Use Plann to visually design your month’s worth of content.
+Drag and drop your images, write your captions, sort your hashtags and schedule your posts so you can sit back and relax.